Deborah Dunn-Walters, PhD

 Chair, Mechanisms of Ageing section of Ageing Research At King's (ARK)

 Tel: +44(0) 20 7188 3067

 We have extensive experience in B cell repertoire analysis, and molecular events involving the immunoglobulin gene during B cell development.
-We combine traditional molecular biology techniques with novel mathematical analyses to devise new ways of investigating the humoral immune system.
+We combine traditional molecular biology techniques, including high throughput sequencing of B cell repertoire, with novel mathematical analyses to devise new ways of investigating the humoral immune system.

 Our particular interest is in research into ageing.
 Loss of immune system function with age results in the phenomenon termed “Immunosenescence.”
 This is associated with increased infectious disease morbidity and mortality, poor responses to vaccination, declines in established protective immunity, and increased incidence of autoimmune disorders.
 Until recently, most age-associated immune failures had been attributed to changes in T cell populations.
 However, there are many other changes in the immune system and, as data accumulate to show that B cells have a critical role in antigen presentation and regulation - in addition to their role as antibody producers - B cells and humoral immunity becomes highly significant.

-A list of ongoing projects is available on the projects and collaborations page.
+A list of ongoing projects is available on the current projects page.